 According to Universities UK, students who go abroad are 9% more likely to gain a 2:1 or 1st, and are 24% less likely to be unemployed.
 There's good reason for this.
 Studying abroad shows you're willing to go out of your comfort zone and can work in different environments alongside different types of people.
 It also gives you something different and interesting to talk about at interviews.

 Making the decision to study overseas is one thing.
 Working out how you're going to pay for it is where the real challenge begins.

 The most affordable way to get a taste of university life abroad is through an exchange programme, where you’re enrolled at a UK university but study part of your course overseas.
 You remain eligible for a UK student loan and may even have access to grants to help with living costs.

 One of the best-known exchange schemes is the Erasmus+ programme.
+Although the UK has now officially left the EU, current projects will continue until their funding ends.
 As well as whatever maintenance loans you’re eligible for at home, through Erasmus+ you’ll receive a grant to cover the additional costs of living abroad.
 You don’t usually pay tuition fees to the international university and the fees due to your UK institution are waived for the time you’re away.